Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 ### Get the total amount spent by a customer

-Write a function called `total spent` that takes an email address as an argument and the data array.
+Write a function called `get total spent` that takes an email address as an argument and the data array.
 The function must return the total amount that the customer has spent up until this time.

 e.g.

 ```
-totalSpent({ email, shoppingBaskets }); //javascript
+getTotalSpent({ email, allShoppingBaskets }); //javascript
-totalSpent(email, shoppingBaskets); //java
+getTotalSpent(email, allShoppingBaskets); //java
-total_spent(email, shopping_baskets) //python
+get_total_spent(email, all_shopping_baskets) //python
 ```

 Note that if a basket has been delivered then it has been paid for.

 ### Top customers

-Write a function called `top customers` that takes the data array as an argument and returns a list/array of all the customers.
+Write a function called `get top customers` that takes the data array as an argument and returns a list/array of all the customers.
 The result should be ordered according to the total amount spent.

 The returned data structure should be an array/list of dictionaries/objects showing the email addresses and the total amounts spent per customer.

 e.g.

 ```
-topCustomers({ shoppingBaskets }); // javascript
+getTopCustomers({ allShoppingBaskets }); // javascript
-topCustomers(shoppingBaskets); // java
+getTopCustomers(allShoppingBaskets); // java
-top_customers(shopping_baskets) //python
+get_top_customers(all_shopping_baskets) //python
 ```

 Make sure the returned value matches the following structure: